apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**New travel warning issued following Marburg outbreak**
+**On IDF tour of southern Lebanon, signs of Hezbollah tunnels and arms**

-You can read more about it [here](https://www.jpost.com/health-and-wellness/article-824460).
+You can read more about it [here](https://www.washingtonpost.com/world/2024/10/13/isarel-military-lebanon-south-hezbollah-war/).

 ## Requirements
 - Python 3.8